ietf-nasr/.github/profile/README.md

 NASR held an non-WG forming Bof at IETF 120 in Vancouver.
 Material and minutes of the Bof can be found **[here](https://datatracker.ietf.org/meeting/120/session/nasr)**

-NASR held several side/interim meetings and has planned sevenral interim meeting.
-The complete schedule of past, current, and fujture event can be found **[here](https://github.com/ietf-nasr/NASR-Meetings)**
+NASR held several side/interim meetings and has planned several interim meeting.
+The complete schedule of past, current, and future event can be found **[here](https://github.com/ietf-nasr/NASR-Meetings)**

 ## NASR Related Documents